 Folding both large and small towels in thirds is a real win-win.
 Towels folded using this method take up less surface space and are also much easier to stack.
 FYI, it's how most five-star hotels fold their towels.Continue to 6 of 8 below.

 Any KonMari fan will tell you not to tuck one sock into the other after the pair is rolled into a ball—unless you like stretched out socks.
 Instead, long socks should be folded into thirds or rolled into a ball.

 But what about short socks?
 They are not long enough to fold or roll.
 The diagram here shows how to fold socks like these without resorting to the old sock-tucking trick.Continue to 7 of 8 below.

 How to Fold a Sweater

-Bulky, heavy sweaters like the one shown here, should never be hung on a hanger.
+Bulky, heavy sweaters such as the one shown here should never be hung on a hanger.
 To prevent sweaters like these from getting droopy and stretched out of shape, neatly fold as shown.
-Afterward, store on a closet shelf or in a dresser drawer.Continue to 8 of 8 below.
+Afterward, store them on a closet shelf or in a dresser drawer.Continue to 8 of 8 below.

 08 of 08